sifnoc/plonkish-fibonacci-sample/README.md

 # Plonkish Halo2 Circuit

-This is a Halo2 circuit that computes random plonkissh circuit.
+This is a Halo2 circuit that computes with Plonkish Backend.

 ## Running the tests